Chin Augmentation (Mentoplasty)

 Strong cheekbones have always created an illusion of beauty.
 By increasing the definition of the face, the overall appearance is enhanced.
 Shallow cheekbones, resulting from heredity or the re-absorption of bone tissue occurs naturally as we age, creating a flat, hollow look.
 Early facial sagging is corrected with the implants, creating much the same effect as the facelift.
 Prominent cheekbones also enhance the appearance of the eyes.

-Chin & Cheek Surgery FAQs
+Chin and Cheek Surgery FAQs

-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Gill, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Holmes is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.
 Aesthetic ideals and facial proportions are analyzed to determine if an implant would benefit your face.

 A deficient chin is readily apparent during adolescence.
 This can be addressed with a simple chin implant in the teenage years.
 In fact, it is the most common procedure we perform simultaneous with a Finesse Rhinoplasty on a teenager.